sfragkoul/synth4bench/UserGuide.md

 The datasets required for this analysis are available for open access on [Zenodo](https://zenodo.org/records/10683211).

-This repository contains 10 synthetic genomics datasets, generated specifically for benchmarking somatic variant callers.
+This repository contains 10 synthetic genomics datasets, generated specifically for **benchmarking somatic variant callers**.
 Each dataset was produced with [NEAT v3](https://github.com/ncsa/NEAT/releases/tag/3.3), based on the *TP53* gene of Homo sapiens, and provides valuable resources for analyzing the effects of various NGS parameters on **tumor-only somatic variant calling** algorithms.

 ### Data Overview